SAC Expert panel members provide expert advice on scientific matters, review reports and other papers, and contribute to reviews.

 Rob aims to continue the development, application and promotion of cutting-edge science to biodiversity conservation, through leading novel research, managing conservation programmes and engaging at the interface of conservation science and policy.

-Dr Beth Scott - University of Aberdeen
+Professor Beth Scott - University of Aberdeen

 Professor Ben Wilson - University of the Highlands and Islands and the Scottish Association for Marine Science